Terms and conditions of admissions to the AGH Doctoral School for the academic year 2021/2022

 g) description of the research topic in English,

-h) information in English on scientific resources provided by the unit, which can be used for the purpose of the research project to be undertaken,
+h) information in English on research resources provided by the unit, which can be used for the purpose of the research project to be undertaken,

-i) information on funding source for the education in the School.
+i) information on the source of funding for the course of education at the School.

-4. The research topics, after the approval of the Director of the School, shall be published on the School’s website not later than 14 days prior to the candidate registration closure.
+4. The research topics, approved by the School Director, shall be published on the School’s website not later than 14 days prior to the last day of the candidate registration period.

-a) registration form (including a declaration of the research topic to be pursued),
+a) registration form (including declaration of the research topic to be pursued),

 b) personal data form,